jake-87/blog/content/blog/on-zig.md

 +++
-title = "Opinion piece: On Zig" date = 2025-10-14
+title = "Opinion piece: On Zig (and the design choices within)" date = 2025-10-14
 +++